-Through a Polyvagal lens, anxiety is; an overactive neuroception system.
+Through a Polyvagal lens, anxiety is; a highly sensitive neuroception system.

-When we talk about differently wired brains and start to become really curious about the neuroscience of PDA, we come face to face with how a brain wired for protection can present.
+Becoming really curious about the neuroscience of PDA, may bring us closer to understanding how a brain wired for protection can present.

-Protective responses in the form of the Five Fs, have been set out in one of my earlier articles here:
+Protective responses in the form of the Five Fs, was set out in one of my earlier articles here:

-This article is just the tip of the iceberg though.
-In it, I explore how the nervous system is constantly working hard in the background, out of our awareness, determining our autonomic state.
-This is governed by what Stephen Porges refers to as Neuroception; our nervous system’s threat detection system.
+In this article I explore more about how our nervous system’s are constantly working hard in the background, out of our awareness, determining our autonomic state, governed by our nervous system’s safety and threat detection system (neuroception).

-Understanding how our own nervous system communicates with our child’s, can be and for us has been, deeply important.
-I am working away on writing about this in a much more detailed piece of work, which I hope to update you on in the near future.
+Exploring this in terms of how our nervous system communicates with our child’s, can be and for us has been, deeply important.

-Understanding the Autonomic Nervous system (ANS) is so important in helping us to support Autistic children to feel safer in a demanding world.
+Understanding the Autonomic Nervous system (ANS) is so important in helping us to support Autistic children, and ourselves as adults, to feel safer in a demanding world.